 - Increase Access to Dental Care for Children by Reauthorizing and Funding the Children’s Health Insurance Program

-- Support Caregivers through Passage of the RAISE Family Caregivers Act
+- Support Caregivers through the Implementation of the RAISE Family Caregivers Act

 - Back Policies that Eliminate Tobacco Use Among Youth